web3os-org/kernel/README.md

 To modify the commands the system executes on startup:

 - `edit /config/autostart.sh`
-- then add `desktop` to the end of the file
+- For example, add `desktop` to the end of the file
 - insert any additional commands you want to run on startup

 ## Scripting